MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ::: moniker range="sc-om-2022"

-With Operations Manager 2022, you can setup and upgrade Operations Manager databases with an existing SQL Always-On setup without any need for post configuration changes.
+With Operations Manager 2022, you can set up and upgrade Operations Manager databases with an existing SQL Always-On setup without any need for post configuration changes.

 ::: moniker-end